Skip to main content

 1. Open the Auth0 configuration

-3. Add a new application with the type Regular Web Applications and name it e.g. awork.
+3. Add a new application with type Regular Web Applications and name it (for example) awork

 AWORK_SUBDOMAIN.awork.com/login